 The Pediatric Neurosurgery Divsion at Children’s Hospital of Pittsburgh of UPMC is led by Ian Pollack, MD, and includes three other full-time faculty, Elizabeth Tyler-Kabara, MD, PhD, Stephanie Greene, MD, and Mandeep Tamber, MD, PhD.
-The division provides care for children with tumors, spinal deformities, cranial malformations, spasticity and epilepsy, and has gained international recognition for the treatment of pediatric brain tumors, cerebral palsy and traumatic brain injury.
+The division provides care for children with tumors, spinal and cranial deformities, vascular malformations, spasticity and epilepsy, and peripheral nerve disorders, and has gained international recognition for the treatment of pediatric brain tumors, cerebral palsy and traumatic brain injury.

 The center’s neurosurgeons work closely with specialists in pediatrics, surgery, radiation therapy, oncology, physical therapy, orthopedics, plastic surgery, critical care and social services.
 Through its neuro-oncology program, the center provides comprehensive, multi-disciplinary care for patients with brain and spinal cord tumors, in collaboration with the oncology and radiation therapy programs.
 Patients may be eligible for treatment in one of many innovative research protocols at Children’s Hospital.
 These protocols—several of which are unique to Children’s or available at only a few centers throughout the country—provide Children’s patients access to new treatments and promising studies.
 Dr. Pollack is the institutional principal investigator and chair of the Neurosurgery Committee in the Pediatric Brain Tumor Consortium, supported by the National Cancer Institute to perform cutting-edge clinical trials in children with brain tumors, and serves as the principal investigator on several studies involving vaccine-based immunotherapy for children with challenging brain tumors.